-If the database where the Briefcase object is imported does not have a folder of the same name within the relevant tool, Slate creates a folder with that name.
+If the database where the Suitcase object is imported does not have a folder of the same name within the relevant tool, Slate creates a folder with that name.
 If necessary, the object can be refiled once imported.

 - User: The Slate user who created the new object